Game-theoretical approach to minimum entropy productions in information thermodynamics: Introduction

-In this Letter, we newly introduce a game-theoretic framework for a conflict between minimizations of partial entropy productions of two subsystems $X$ and $Y$ with a given task on the whole system.
-We treat this optimization problem with the Markov jump process for the bipartite system under the near-equilibrium condition, and introduce the concept of Nash equilibrium into stochastic thermodynamics to explain this conflict.
+In this study, we newly introduce a game-theoretic framework for a conflict between minimizations of partial entropy productions of two subsystems $X$ and $Y$ with a given task on the whole system.
+We treat this optimization problem with the Markov jump process for the bipartite system under the near-equilibrium condition and introduce the concept of Nash equilibrium into stochastic thermodynamics to explain this conflict.
 This Nash equilibrium solution shows a trade-off such that the partial entropy production of $X$ should be increased when the partial entropy production of $Y$ is reduced.
-Moreover, this conflict provides the inevitable dissipation in the Nash equilibrium solution, and this dissipation is expressed by the interacting contribution of the probability flow.
-We illustrate these facts by the numerical calculations.
+Moreover, this conflict provides an inevitable dissipation in the Nash equilibrium solution, and this dissipation is expressed by the interacting contribution of the probability flow.
+We illustrate these facts by the numerical calculations and discuss a possible biological validity for {\it Escherichia coli} ({\it E. coli}) chemotaxis in terms of evolutionary processes.
+We also remark on our game-theoretic minimization of partial entropy productions in terms of optimal transport theory.